Crisper drawer

 A crisper drawer (also known as a crisper) is a compartment within a refrigerator designed to prolong the freshness of stored produce.
-Crisper drawers have a different level of humidity from the rest of the refrigerator, optimizing freshness in fruits and vegetables.
+Crisper drawers have a higher level of humidity than the rest of the refrigerator, optimizing freshness in fruits and leafy vegetables.
 Some can be adjusted to either prevent the loss of moisture from produce, or to allow ethylene gas produced by certain fruits to escape in order to prevent them from rotting quickly.

 Etymology

 The first known use of the word "crisper" in relation to a crisper drawer was in 1835.

 Design and operation

 Crisper drawers operate by creating an environment of greater humidity than the rest of the refrigerator.
 Many crisper drawers have a separate humidity control which closes or opens a vent in the drawer.
 When the vent is in the closed position, airflow is shut off, creating greater humidity in the drawer.
 High humidity is optimal for the storage of leafy or thin-skinned vegetables.
 When the vent is in the open position, airflow keeps humidity in the crisper drawer low, which is beneficial for the storage of fruits.
 Additionally, because some fruits emit high levels of ethylene gas, the open vent allows the ethylene gas to escape, preventing these foods from rotting.
 The ability to separate low-humidity fruits from high-humidity vegetables using the different crisper drawers also prevents ethylene gas from damaging the latter.
 Crisper drawers which do not have a humidity control are, by default, high humidity crispers.